jdf18/stm32-zig-template/README.md

 - Uses libopencm3 for hardware abstraction
 - Easily compile for other targets (including local machine)
 - Simple to add build steps to improve development experience
+- Easy to create executables for running tests

 ## Getting Started

 **Prerequisites**:
 - Zig (0.14.1 tested)
 - Python 3.10 or newer
-- make and a C compiler
+- make and a C compiler (compiling libopencm3)
 - Optionally: ARM flashing/debugging tools (e.g., OpenOCD)

 Clone this repository: